-After a considerable period of limited travel, many of us are ready to pack our bags for a long overdue vacation or necessary business trip.No matter the reason you’re heading out the door, we’ve got several reminders of how you can keep your information safe while you’re far from home.
+Before loading the family up for the annual vacation or packing your laptop for a business trip, be mindful of security on the go.No matter the reason you’re heading out the door, we’ve got several reminders of how you can keep your information safe while you’re far from home.

 1. Use the hotspot on your mobile phone instead of taking a risk with Public / Unknown Wi-Fi.Free Wi-Fi is offered in most travel lodgings including vacation rentals, but people do not realize how much of their data and activities they are sharing.

 If you’re using a public Wi-Fi, you could be exposing your data to things like Wireshark, a common open-source software used by network administrators to analyze and troubleshoot network traffic.
 Though it is legal and free to download, Wireshark allows anyone to intercept your email, listen in on your VOIP conversations, read your instant messages and access website cookies to authenticate as you on various websites, any time that data is not properly encrypted.